List of Home and Away characters introduced in 2022: Rose Delaney

 Rose Delaney, played by Kirsty Marillier, made her first appearance on 4 April 2022.
 Marillier's casting and character details were announced on 15 November 2021.
 Jonathan Moran from The Daily Telegraph reported that she had already filmed her first scenes and had five weeks of filming completed.
 Marillier previously made a guest appearance in the serial in 2018 as Rhea.
-She will join the main cast this around, and she stated: "It is pretty life changing, I am not going to lie.
+She will join the main cast this time around, and she stated: "It is pretty life changing, I am not going to lie.
 It is really like that big break you crave and wish for as a student and young actor.
 It really is the break that I always wanted to be a series regular on a show like this, which is so iconic as a part of the Australian canon, and to be acting every day, exercising that muscle, learning on set from everyone around me, it truly is like something I feel so humbled to have been offered."

 Further details about Rose's introduction confirmed that she is related to Jasmine Delaney (Sam Frost) and fellow newcomer Xander Delaney (Luke Van Os).
-On-screen it is established that Rose and Jasmine are not biologically related, as she and Xander share the same mother, but have different fathers.
+On-screen, it is established that Rose and Jasmine are not biologically related, as she and Xander share the same mother, but have different fathers.
 Rose and Xander come to Summer Bay to honour their father's will and give Jasmine her share of the inheritance.
 While Rose wants to get it over with, Xander is keen to get to know Jasmine.
 Rose is a police officer, who develops a crush on her colleague and Jasmine's boyfriend Cash Newman (Nicholas Cartwright).
 Cash convinces Rose to stay and not abandon Jasmine like their father did.
 She eventually joins the local police department and works alongside Cash.
+Producers introduced the character's biological father Samuel Edwards (Bert La Bonté) in August 2023, after Rose decides she wants to know more about her heritage.
+Daniel Kilkelly of Digital Spy confirmed Marillier's departure on 21 November 2024.
+He reported that Marillier had filmed her final scenes a few weeks prior and that they would air several months into 2025.
+The character's exit aired on 19 March 2025, as she left the Bay for a detective job in the city.